henrikfalk/Brick-Destroyer-Minigame/README.md

 - The code can be optimized for speed and memory some places but since this is a small game it is not necessary
 - Some code can properly be optimized using better design but this version is based on my current knowledge of Unity and C# (.Net)
 - In very specific situations it seems as the ball is stuck at the walls.
 I have tried to better that situation but needs properly better code than the provided
-- You use the left and right arrow to move the paddle
-- You use the up or down arrow on the keyboard to toggle cameraview